suda-3156/sync-var/README.md

 - Allow `.toml`, `.json` as master files
 - Add `fallback default` mode/configuration.
   - If `env.VAR_NAME` is not found in the master files, its value will default to `default.VAR_NAME`
+- Support comment block and warn if comment block has multiple lines.